angular/angular/guides/creating-a-custom-stepper-using-the-cdk-stepper.md

   providers: [{ provide: CdkStepper, useExisting: CustomStepperComponent }] })
 export class CustomStepperComponent extends CdkStepper {
-  /** Whether the validity of previous steps should be checked or not */
-  linear: boolean;

-  /** The index of the selected step. */
-  selectedIndex: number;

-  /** The list of step components that the stepper is holding. */
-  steps: QueryList<CdkStep>;

   onClick(index: number): void {
     this.selectedIndex = index;
   }